 The process of enrolling in Medicare begins with knowing when you are eligible to enroll and what actions you must take to complete the process.

-Once you are enrolled in Original MedicareOriginal Medicare (Parts A and B) is fee-for-service health insurance available to all Americans aged 65 and older and some individuals with disabilities.
+Once you are enrolled in Original MedicareOriginal Medicare is a fee-for-service health insurance program available to Americans aged 65 and older and some individuals with disabilities.
 Original Medicare is provided by the federal government and is made up of two parts: Part A (hospital insurance) and Part B (medical insurance)., check out your options related to things like supplemental, prescription drug, and dental coverage to make sure you’re in the plan that fits your needs.

 Your checklist of needs can change over time, so be sure to review your plan on an annual basis.